 Scheduling at a non-profit is more difficult and may take more time.
 While Board members and employees of the non-profit will prioritize these meetings over everything else, volunteers frequently don’t have that luxury.
 Their first priority is to their own employers and their schedules are not as flexible.
 It sounds easy, but scheduling conflicts can cause a lot of friction when meetings are rescheduled two, three, or even four times.

 The customer of the for-profit company is the person or organization who buys its products or services.

 Non-profit organizations have two separate and equally important customers: those who fund the non-profit and those who receive the non-profit organization’s services.
 Serving two masters leads to complications.

-Companies are driven by profit, whereas most non-profits are mission driven.
+Companies are driven by profit, whereas most non-profits are driven by a mission.

 Every organization has to adapt and react to market trends, but for-profit companies seem to have an easier time staying on track.
 They can (usually) adapt their products and services as needed to survive in the marketplace, without straying too far from their stated mission.

 Non-profits have a more difficult time.
 They have a tendency to follow the money rather than the mission, and can be easily diverted away from their true purpose.
 Granting agencies, donors, volunteers and sponsors can be petty and capricious.
 Small non-profits sometimes have to bend to accommodate these whims.
 If they bend too far, they can lose their way.